gioapru/gioapru.github.io/_posts/2022-09-28-secnopagelim.md

 ### Takeaway

-Simply put, I believe that there is much to gain by having more venues to accept papers with "unlimited" references and appendices.
+I believe that there is much to gain (and little to lose) by having more venues to accept papers with "unlimited" references and appendices.
 If some papers end up being "very long", then a possible workaround is mentioning it at the time of submission (e.g., prepending "LONG" in the title, as done at [FSE](https://fse.iacr.org/2022/files/cfp_21.pdf)), so that reviewers are informed.
-I acknowledge that some venues may have constraints due to their editorial proceedings: in these cases, however, it is still possible to impose a constraint only for the final version of the paper (this is what is done, e.g., by USENIX Security).
+I acknowledge that some venues may have constraints due to their editorial proceedings: in these cases, however, it is still possible to impose a constraint only for the final version of the paper (this is what is done, e.g., by [USENIX SEC](https://www.usenix.org/sites/default/files/sec23_cfp_092722.pdf)).

 Bottom line: the purpose is to improve the _peer-review_.
 This solution is obviously not perfect, but (IMHO) it is a step towards a more constructive and fair peer-review process.